-There are at least three restaurants in Medellín serving traditional Thanksgiving meals listed above.
-Also, it is possible to buy the ingredients in Medellín or in other cities in Colombia to cook your own Thanksgiving dinner.
+There are at least two restaurants in Medellín serving traditional Thanksgiving meals listed above.
+Also, it is possible to buy the ingredients in Medellín or in other cities in Colombia to cook your own holiday dinner.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.